skpaul/ZeroSQL/README.md

 ###### INSERT AS ZERO OBJECT

 First, create a new instance of ZeroObject.
 Please note that **createObject()** parameter must be the same as table name.
+In the following example, *customer* is the name of table.

 ```php
 $newCustomer = $db->createObject("customer");